 You have many options to choose from when getting a used car warranty.
 Each provider offers different types of services, Used car warranty coverage can be grouped into a few major categories known as coverage levels.
 The different coverage levels offered by warranty providers are sold as specific used car warranty plans.
 We go into more detail about the most common used car warranty plans below:

 While there are many used vehicle warranty plans, there are only a few basic coverage levels, which we describe below:

 - Bumper-to-bumper used car warranty: Many drivers value a warranty covering any repairs their vehicle needs.
 A bumper-to-bumper warranty covers even minor repairs, such as oil changes and tire replacements.
 Of course, bumper-to-bumper warranties are more expensive than less comprehensive warranties.
 Still, they are ideal for drivers who want all repairs taken care of in exchange for a consistent monthly payment.

 - Stated component warranty: Stated component warranties have a long list of items covered.
 Of course, stated component warranties vary widely in terms of what repairs they cover.
 Many stated component warranties have very long contracts, and drivers must read these contracts thoroughly to ensure they get the coverage they seek.

 - Used Car powertrain warranty: Some drivers only need their warranty to cover powertrain repairs that can cost thousands of dollars.
 Powertrain warranties generally cover damage to any component that delivers power to a vehicle’s wheels.

 Used Car Warranty Exclusions

-Like the manufacturer’s warranty issued through the dealership when you bought your new car, an extended warranty covers the cost of parts and labor to repair specific components of a vehicle if they break down through normal use.
+Like the manufacturer’s warranty issued through the dealership when you bought your new car, an extended warranty covers the cost of parts and labor to repair specific components of a new vehicle if they break down through normal use.
 This means that repair costs that results from misuse, neglect, or an accident are not covered.